beacnascimento/stiefelpol/README.md

 ### Overview ###

 This is an implementation of the ideas exposed in the article [Stiefel Manifolds and Polygons](https://arxiv.org/abs/1902.01486) (SMP) published by Clayton Shonkwiller in 2019.
-The goal is to describe an identification of polygons with points in $\text{St}_k(\mathbb R^2)$.
+The goal is to describe an identification of polygons with points in $\text{St}_2(\mathbb R^k)$.
 With that identification in hand, in this project we will:

 - Use the tools in SMP to define what a random polygon is
 - Generate random polygons